pocomane/retro-console-games/README.md

 I added some note after some title e.g. the english name for a japan-only game.
 More important I use the following labels to highlight some games.

+- `excellent` - Top games for the system, play this ones first; redundant games are skipped.
 - `very good` - Very good games; subsidiary games are skipped.
-- `best` - Top games for the system, play this ones first; redundant games are skipped.
 - '?' - Refer to the next section (WIP / TODO)

 -- TODO : Better label explanation.